macarty/mnmscrapper/README.md

 Dependencies
 - To generate the reverse graph I had to use BeautifulSoup library.
-- I've used also the NetworkX library, so it is required as a dependency
+- NetworkX library is required as a dependency
-- Matplotlib
+- Matplotlib to plot graphs.

 Case uses
 - Regenerate the graph (warning, takes ages)